 The abbreviated reference for this zone when applied to a base zone shall be "SMHP".
-The provisions of this overlay zone are intended to apply to all mobilehome parks in the unincorporated area of Ventura County where, as of the operative date of the Oordinance enacting this Section 8109-4.11, such mobilehome parks meet the definition of senior mobilehome park and are rezoned to the SMHP Overlay Zone.
-The suffix "SMHP" shall be added to the base zone covering land so identified (e.g., RPD-8 du/ac/MHP/SMHP), but shall have no effect on the provisions of the base zone, except for the limitations provided herein.
-In this SMHP ooverlay Zone the permit requirements of Division 11, Chapter 1, Articles 5, 11, 13 and 17 of this Chapter shall apply.
+The provisions of this overlay zone are intended to apply to all mobilehome parks in the unincorporated area of Ventura County where, as of the operative date of the ordinance enacting this Section 8109-4.11, such mobilehome parks meet the definition of senior mobilehome park and are rezoned to the SMHP Overlay Zone.
+The suffix "SMHP" shall be added to the base zone (e.g., RPD-8 du/ac/MHP/SMHP), but shall have no effect on the provisions of the base zone, except for the limitations provided herein.
+In this SMHP Overlay Zone the permit requirements of Articles 5, 11, 13 and 17 of this Chapter shall apply.